RajeshPagadam/learn-shell/README.md

 # learn-shell

-Bash shell scripting demo

-List of commands
+Bash Shell Scripting

+Here are the list of Shell Topics.

-1. echo is for printing
+1. Printing with echo command
+2. Variables
+3. Functions
+4. FUN2